 Restrooms

 Porta Potty restrooms are available before and during the D-Day 80 ceremony.
-The visitor center and public toilet buildings are accessible only after the ceremony.
+The visitors center will NOT be available to the public after the ceremony.

 Service dogs